With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreGood Samaritan Hospital Samaritan Center is a mental health clinic in Loogootee, IN, located at 200 South Jfk Avenue, 47553 zip code area.
 Good Samaritan Hospital Samaritan Center provides outpatient treatment.
-Good Samaritan Hospital Samaritan Center offers couples/family therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
+Good Samaritan Hospital Samaritan Center offers cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, young adults and adults.
 Good Samaritan Hospital Samaritan Center also supports people requiring dual diagnosis treatment.
 Additional services offered at Good Samaritan Hospital Samaritan Center include education services, case management and family psychoeducation.

 Learn MoreSouthwestern Behavioral Healthcare Inc Warrick Regional Services is a mental health treatment center in Boonville, IN, located at 315 South 3rd Street, 47601 zip code area.
 Southwestern Behavioral Healthcare Inc Warrick Regional Services provides outpatient treatment.
-Southwestern Behavioral Healthcare Inc Warrick Regional Services offers group therapy, couples/family therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Southwestern Behavioral Healthcare Inc Warrick Regional Services offers group therapy, psychotropic medication and individual psychotherapy to young adults, adults and seniors 65 or older.
 Southwestern Behavioral Healthcare Inc Warrick Regional Services also supports people with trauma.
-Additional services at Southwestern Behavioral Healthcare Inc Warrick Regional Services consist of suicide prevention services and case management.
+Additional services at Southwestern Behavioral Healthcare Inc Warrick Regional Services consist of case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.